ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/jq-exercises.md

 A more advanced talk on jq is the one at !!Con 2017: *Serious Programming with jq?!
 A Practical and Purely Functional Programming Language*! by Charles Chamberlain:

 <youtube id="https://youtu.be/PS_9pyIASvQ"></youtube>

+## References

+* [Repo jq-modules-examples](https://github.com/ULL-MII-SYTWS/jq-modules-example) with an example of a module in jq